The Teardrop Explodes: Wilder and Club Zoo

-The lost third album and final split
+Lost third album and final split

 In September 1982, the band reconvened at Rockfield Studios to record their third album around the nucleus of Cope, Dwyer and Balfe.
 Creative tensions were high, as Cope wanted to write ballads and quirky pop songs, while Balfe was more interested in recording synth-based music.
 Balfe took over the sessions and locked Cope and Dwyer out of the studios for much of the time.
 Rarely able (or inclined) to add their own contributions, Cope and Dwyer worked off their frustration playing risky, stoned cross-country games with speeding jeeps.
 The situation culminated in a notorious (though disputed) event in which an irate Dwyer chased Balfe over the Monmouthshire hillsides with a loaded shotgun.
 Hating Balfe's instrumentals, Cope walked out of the sessions with only part of the singing done and the album incomplete.

 To Cope's disgust, the band were already committed to a UK tour playing as a guitarless three-piece, with the instrumentation covered mainly by synthesizer and backing tapes.
 Cope found the tour "disastrous and demeaning": he performed most of it in a self-destructive sulk, raging at his audience, and quit the group immediately afterwards.
 In February 1983, Mercury Records released a delayed (and now post-breakup) Teardrop Explodes EP, "You Disappear From View", which included songs salvaged from the aborted third album.
 The EP received average reviews and peaked at No. 41 in the UK chart.

 Post-split

 Following the band's dissolution, Julian Cope began a career as a solo artist, writer and cultural commentator which continues to this day.
 Gary Dwyer played drums on Cope's 1984 debut solo album World Shut Your Mouth, and drummed for The Colourfield in 1986 and Balcony Dogs in the late 1980s, but subsequently left music for a variety of jobs including fork-lift driver.
 David Balfe moved into artist management and subsequently set up Food Records, acting as a mentor to bands such as Blur: he quit the music business in 1999.
 Former guitarist Troy Tate released two solo albums and worked as a producer (including work with The Smiths).

+Drummer Gary Dwyer died from leukaemia on 9 August 2026.